Loving Touch

 Katherine Thanas

-When I discovered a mindfulness exercise called “Loving Touch” in Dr. Jan Chozen Bays’ book, How to Train a Wild Elephant & Other Adventures in Mindfulness, I immediately thought about Katherine.
-This practice of using a loving touch with everything, including inanimate objects, brought me right back to that session with Hilary, and I felt extremely grateful for the reminder.
+When I discovered a mindfulness exercise called “Loving Touch” in Dr. Jan Chozen Bays’ book, How to Train a Wild Elephant & Other Adventures in Mindfulness, I instantly thought about Katherine.
+This practice of using a loving touch with everything—including inanimate objects—brought me right back to that session with Hilary.
+I felt extremely grateful for the reminder.

 Practicing loving touch has been quite revolutionary for me.
-Not only does it give my exceedingly busy mind something very specific to focus on that makes being present and mindful much easier, when my intention is to touch with love, I must immediately slow down.
-You can’t rush love.
-Love blossoms with time and attention—tuning in, appreciating, and savoring.
-It also feels so wonderful and deeply nourishing.
-When I am practicing loving touch, simple actions like prepping vegetables, putting on moisturizer, or petting my dogs become truly glorious experiences.
+Giving my exceedingly busy mind something very specific to focus on makes being fully present much easier, and when my intention is to touch with love, I immediately slow down.

 Below is an excerpted summary of Jan Chozen Bays’ beautiful “Loving Touch” exercise that includes some of her insights on this topic.
 I hope you find it as lovely and beneficial as I do!